Jump to navigation

 The Community Engagement for Social Change Living and Learning Community (LLC) is co-sponsored by Community Partnerships for Social Change (CPSC).
 This LLC will provide the opportunity to live among students who are passionate about putting social justice into action.
 It is a space to exchange ideas, collaborate, reflect, and learn together.
 Through an interactive program of workshops, field trips, dialogues, and local activism, students will develop skills and critical knowledge to become active and effective agents of change during their time at Hampshire and beyond.
 We will examine issues that arise in campus-community partnerships and how to best navigate these issues when working in communities that are not our own.
 Through workshops led by staff, faculty, students, and community leaders, CPSC aims to place the work in a larger context and provide tools for putting social justice into action.
 Most of these workshops will take place in the fall.
 Example sessions include: privilege/power and anti-oppression awareness, self care, organizing techniques, communication and facilitation skills, art for social change, mutual responsibility, and reciprocity.
 This community will be located in Merrill House, and will meet regularly in fall and spring semesters.

 The Environmental Justice and Sustainability Living and Learning Community (LLC) is co-sponsored by the dean of students office.
 The LLC will introduce participating students to the healthy food systems, campus operations, creative curricula, and innovations in campus life that comprise the foundation of the Sustainable Hampshire initiative.
 Residents of the LLC will be introduced to Div II and Div III peers, faculty and staff, and local community partners connected to this work and to other environmental justice and sustainability efforts in the Pioneer Valley.
-In the fall, regular programming for the LLC will be scheduled with residents and will also be offered regularly on Saturday mornings.
+In the fall, regular programming for the LLC will be scheduled with residents.
 This community will be located in Merrill House.